Frequently Asked Questions (FAQs)

 A: You should let our office know right away.
-You can fill out an account closure form or send a letter with the details of the closure.
+You can fill out an Account Closure/Sale form or send a letter with the details of the closure.
+You can also submit Account Closure/Sale form online.
 We will then close your account.
 Any balances on your account are due 30 days from when a Statement of Account is sent.
 If you are due a refund, we will send a cheque.
 A review may be needed before we will give a refund.

 Q: What is my responsibility when I buy a business?